scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 ## Hyperconverged

-The cluster consists of 3 PCs with dual-port 10Gb ethernet network adapters.
+The cluster consists of 3 PCs with dual port 10Gb ethernet network adapters.
 The exact model doesn't matter too much - the PCs in this example are older HP small desktops with 6th Gen Intel Core i3 CPUs and 16GiB of RAM.
 The important part is that the motherboard and CPU support hardware virtualization and IOMMU.
 (Actually, IOMMU is not really a strict requirement.)
 Each PC has a 256GB NVMe and a 500GB SATA SSD.
-These are not super powerful machines but they should allow some VMs and containers to run for testing.
+These are not super powerful machines, but they should allow some VMs and containers to run for testing.

-The networking is set up in a way that elimiantes the need for a 10GbE switch and allows for the use of cheaper DAC cables.
+The networking is set up in a way that eliminates the need for a 10GbE switch and allows for the use of cheaper DAC cables.
 Each PC has three network interfaces - the internal gigabit ethernet adapter and the dual port 10Gb ethernet card that appears as two network adapters to the OS.
 The gigabit adapters connect to a network switch to allow management of the node as well connect the node to outside world.
-VLAN traffic isolation can be implemented here, which would require a managed swtich.
+VLAN traffic isolation can be implemented here, which would require a managed switch.
 For testing purposes with no traffic isolation an unmanaged switch works fine.
 For the purposes of this document this is called the "management LAN."
 The 10Gb ethernet adapters are linked to each other directly with DAC cables.
 Each node is connected to the other two nodes - forming a triangle arrangement.
-The interfaces are not automatically configured so it is important the DAC cables are connected to right ports.
+The interfaces are not automatically configured so it is important that the DAC cables are connected to right ports.
 PC 1 port 1 goes to PC 2 port 2 - this is link 1.
 PC 2 port 1 goes to PC 3 port 1 - this is link 2.
 PC 3 port 2 goes to PC 1 port 2 - this is link 3.
 For the purposes of this document the combination of these links is called the "cluster LAN."

 ## Node Software